The Bastard (novel): Plot summary

-Philip participates in the Boston Tea Party, and then joins the Boston Grenadier Company under Henry Knox.
+Philip participates in the Boston Tea Party and then joins the Boston Grenadier Company under Henry Knox.
 A number of measures are enacted after the Tea Party to punish the colonists in Boston.
 One of these acts, the Quartering Act, particularly angers Abraham Ware, because he is required to house a British soldier in his home.
 George Lumden, the sergeant who is quartered in the Wares' house, falls in love with Daisy O'Brian, the Wares' cook, and decides to desert the British army.
 Philip, who wants Lumden's musket, encourages the sergeant to do so and even employs a local boy to assist him in taking the musket.
 However, the boy betrays Philip and informs on Lumden to the commander of his unit, who is none other than Roger Amberly.
 Roger goes to the Wares' house in search of Lumden, but finds only Anne.
 When Philip arrives, Roger recognizes and attacks him.
 Philip stabs his half-brother in the stomach with a bayonet and flees with Lumden for Daisy's father's farm, near Concord, Massachusetts.

 Anne and Daisy join them at the farm some time later and inform him that Roger survived.
-He was taken to Philadelphia to be treated privately, along with his fiance Alicia Parkhurst.
+He was taken to Philadelphia to be treated privately, along with his fiancée Alicia Parkhurst.
 Philip, who once had an affair with Alicia, leaves Concord to see her in Philadelphia.
 Roger dies before Philip reaches the city.
 Philip meets with Alicia, who tells him she wants to marry him, but Philip realizes this is only because he is now the Duke's only heir.
 Philip informs Alicia that he no longer loves her and has decided to give up any claim to his inheritance.

-On his return from Philadelphia to Concord, Philip participates in Paul Revere's famous "midnight ride" to warn the Patriots that the British army is coming.
+On his return from Philadelphia to Concord, Philip participates in Paul Revere's "midnight ride" to warn the Patriots that the British army is coming.
 Philip tries to see Anne, but her father will not allow him to.
 Philip participates in the Battle of Concord and afterwards is finally reunited with Anne.
-He tells her that he plans to marry her, and then leaves to continue fighting in the war against the British.
+He tells her that he plans to marry her and then leaves to continue fighting in the war against the British.

 Adaptation

 Universal Television adapted the novel into a four-hour television film, also called The Bastard.
-The miniseries was directed by Lee H. Katzin, starred Andrew Stevens as Phillippe Charboneau/Philip Kent, and aired on May 22 and 23, 1978 as part of Operation Prime Time.
+The miniseries was directed by Lee H. Katzin, starred Andrew Stevens as Philippe Charboneau/Philip Kent, and aired on May 22 and 29, 1978, as part of Operation Prime Time.